The Partisan in War

-It is a treatise on light infantry tactics learned in the Seven Years' War under Duke Ferdinand of Brunswick, and in the American Revolutionary War.
-Emmerich had commanded the British Emmerich's Chasseurs regiment during the Revolutionary War.
-The treatise was dedicated in 1789 to Prince Frederick, Duke of York and Albany; the same year it was first published in English in London.
-Emmerich had joined the Danish army in 1788 and rose to the rank of lieutenant-general.
+Andreas Emmerich (1739-1809) was born near Hanau in Germany.
+His name is spelled Emmerick in period English-language sources.
+As a soldier, he served in Germany and England in various light cavalry units.
+During the Seven Years' War, Emmerich served under Duke Ferdinand of Brunswick.
+During the American Revolutionary War, he fought for the British as commander of Emmerich's Chasseurs, which participated in guerrilla warfare waged in the "Neutral Ground" of Westchester County.
+Emmerich joined the Danish army in 1788 and rose to the rank of lieutenant-general.
 He was executed by occupying French Napoleonic forces in 1809 after leading an anti-French rising at Marburg.